 ** I linked to my Brussels Sprouts Slaw above.
 Simply replace red cabbage for Brussels Sprouts in that recipe

-- Or how about this Two Bean Vegan Enchilada Casserole right here on Namely Marly!
+Or how about this Two Bean Vegan Enchilada Casserole for something amazing to eat and easy to make!

 Whatever enchilada dish you’re comiendo, enjoy!